wp-plugins/nextgen-facebook/readme.txt

 == Description ==

-**NGFB Open Graph+ adds HTML tags (Open Graph, Pinterest Rich Pins, Twitter Cards) to the head section of WordPress webpages for improved Google Search results and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more -- an essential plugin for every WordPress website!**
+**NGFB Open Graph+ adds HTML tags (Open Graph, Pinterest Rich Pins, Twitter Cards) to the head section of WordPress webpages for improved Google Search results and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more -- An essential plugin for every WordPress website!**

 = Meta Tags =